Urogynecology Specialist Q & A

 Does a gynecologist deal with bladder issues?

-Urogynecologists do frequently deal with bladder issues, though the specialty usually handles issues that cannot be corrected by medication and often involve pelvic organ prolapse or pelvic floor disorders.
-Your primary gynecologist or primary care physician can often deal with most bladder issues and will often refer you to a Urogynecologist should it fall outside of their capabilities.
+Urogynecologists frequently deal with bladder issues, though Urogynecologists usually handles issues that cannot be corrected by medication and often involve pelvic organ prolapse or pelvic floor disorders.
+Your primary gynecologist or primary care physician can deal with most bladder issues and will often refer you to a Urogynecologist should it fall outside of their capabilities.

-It is an unfortunate fact that many women suffer through bladder incontinence or the extreme discomfort of undiagnosed pelvic prolapse or pelvic floor disorders for long periods of time out of embarrassment or lack of information.
-Please do not let yourself live in pain and discomfort and make an appointment with one of our doctors today so we can help you maximize your comfort.
-At Women’s Healthcare of Illinois, we are experts in women specific medicine and have an expert team of friendly staff ready and willing to help.
+Many women suffer from bladder incontinence, undiagnosed pelvic prolapse, pelvic floor disorders or other issues.
+Please make an appointment with one of our doctors today, so we can help you feel your best.
+At Women’s Healthcare of Illinois, we are experts in women specific medicine and have a fantastic team of friendly professionals ready and willing to help.

 Learn about how Dr. Ken Finkelstein, Urogynecology at Advocate Christ Medical Center and South Suburban Hospital treats all patients with respect and compassion.

 - Nuchal Translucency